 - Accepting Support cases on the platform technology, assisting with resolution, and escalating the issues for resolution, regardless of the browser in use.

 - Working to resolve any browser issues in product releases as with any other type of issue.

-Blackboard tests and validates four primary browsers for Learn releases.
-Links to the vendor sites for the browsers are included below.
+Blackboard tests and validates five primary browsers for Blackboard Learn releases.

 This includes two browsers that follow a traditional software update path with periodic releases of new versions as Generally Available, typically tied to a particular operating system (OS):